Are you coping with Grief?

 I’ve now spent over 25 years as a massage therapist and I’ve spoken with many people suffering from grief.

-Why not book a massage.
-Human touch will help to diminish your feelings of empty space and connect you with the rest of your body.
+Why not book a massage?
+The human touch will help to diminish your feelings of empty space and connect you with the rest of your body.
 Time will heal but you may need to help it along.

-I too have suffered, I understand what you are saying and feeling and I would like to help in some small way.
+I have empathy for what you are saying and feeling and I would like to help in some small way.

-Sign up to my newsletters and let’s connect.
-Click the link to sign up?Home
+Sign up for my newsletters and let’s connect.